true-directive/true-grid/README.md

 ### 7. Providing Observable object as data source and settings of the grid's height.

-Let's create file *heroe.model.ts* in folder */src/app* of the project:
+Let's create file *hero.model.ts* in folder */src/app* of the project:

 ``` ts
 export class HeroModel {